Sardinia: a hiker’s paradise

 The rocky northern escarpment of this mountain drops precipitously to the deeply-etched Flumendosa Valley.

-The walk initially follows the shady valley of the Riu Ermolinus, before climbing through oak woods to Pizzu Margiani Pobusa, at 1324m/4343ft the highest peak in this area.
+The walk initially follows the shady valley of the Riu Ermolinus, before climbing through oak woods to Pizzu Margiani Pobusa.
+At 1324m/4343ft it’s the highest peak in this area.
 From up here there is a stupendous panoramic view over the wild highlands of eastern Sardinia.

 Your starting point is the Grotta di San Giovanni, a 850m/yds-long limestone cavern.
 The walk begins with a steep and rocky climb to the Punta San Michele, from where there are splendid panoramic views.